li000811/li000811/README.md

 - 👋 Hi, I’m Changhong
 - 👀 I’m interested in Shopping
-- 🌱 I’m a Programmer
+- 🌱 I’m a Programmer, and a former Architect.
 - 💞️ I have work experience in mainframe as a COBOL developer & analyst at Canada Revenue Agency.
 - 📫 How to reach me li000811@algonquinlive.com